 Both DISLU and DOPLU use the external uncertainty and corresponding probability distribution function (pdf) to estimate the uncertainty resulted from the localization technique, i.e., the internal uncertainty and pdf of the AUV running the localization algorithm.
 Then this internal uncertainty information is broadcast for other AUVs to estimate external uncertainties.
-Our previous work in [4] provided a statistical solution to estimate the internal and external uncertainty, which is used for initial estimation here.
+Our previous work in [5] provided a statistical solution to estimate the internal uncertainty, while internal uncertainty is used as the external uncertainty (which is inaccurate).